MayureshPG1/VisualSimilarityImageSearch/readme.md

 *Let's make test execution even faster at test time*

- - Now, instead of finding first, K matches with the test image.
+ - Now, instead of finding first K matches with the test image.
 Can we precompute distances?

- - Thus, we now compute the cosine distance of every single image in the database with every other image and store it as a table.
+ - So, we now compute the cosine distance of every single image in the database with every other image and store it as a table.

- - So at runtime; we just have to load the table find top 10 matchings by simply tracing the table.
+ - Now at runtime; we just have to load the table find top 10 matchings by simply tracing the table.

 ### Optimization Results